 Some examples of using the %SuperLearner macro are available here

-Stacking is based on what Wolpert refers to as a set of ‘level-0’ models and a ‘level-1’ model, indexed by parameters equation and equation in some study sample S. Where
+Stacking is based on what Wolpert refers to as a set of ‘level-0’ models and a ‘level-1’ model, indexed by parameters and in some study sample S. Where

 The parameterization of the macro is based loosely on this notation.
 Each level-0 model is referred to as a ‘learner’ in the super learner library.
 A call to super learner is structured as follows: